Updated Aug. 18, 2016

-How long have UCHU-AA been around?
+How long have UCHU-AA been serving the homeschooling community of SC?

 When will my membership cards be mailed out to me?